23. Elevation Profile

 See chapter Winds Aloft for more information.

 The plan will switch to a flat display showing only a flight plan line at cruise altitude if the TOC and/or TOD cannot be calculated or if the plan violates altitude restrictions.
-A red warning message is displayed if this is the case.
+A red warning message is shown in the Error Messages Footer on the flight plan tab if this is the case.
 Click the message for more information.

 Note that the third party online elevation data does not cover all countries and currently ends at 60 degrees north.
 The data contains several known errors which cannot be fixed.